Monarch Life Cycle

-In Mexico, monarchs find the south facing slopes of the mountains and settle on branches of oyamel fir trees.
-The temperature and moisture allow them to go into a torpor (very similar to hibernation, only not as deep a “sleep”).
-This way, they can reserve their energy until the warmer spring weather returns.
+In Mexico, monarchs find the south-facing slopes of high mountains and settle on branches and trunks of oyamel fir trees, forming dense clusters.
+The low temperatures allow them to go into torpor (very similar to hibernation, only not as deep as “sleep”).
+This way, they can conserve their energy until warmer spring weather returns.

-The monarchs that spend the winter in the mountains of central Mexico are the final generation each year.
-After spending several months in Mexico (from early November until March), warm, lengthening days signal them that it’s time to be active again.
+Monarchs that pass the winter in the mountains of central Mexico are the final generation each year.
+After spending several months in Mexico (from early November until March), warm, lengthening days signal that it’s time to become active again.

-At the end of the winter, monarchs end diapause, becoming ready to mate and lay eggs as they move northward.
-Once they become reproductively active, they’ll only live another few weeks.
-Their eggs then mark the start of another annual life cycle, as the first generation of monarchs is born again.
-Unlike the summer generations, which only live for 2-5 weeks as adults, winter butterflies live 7-9 months – surviving a long southward migration, several months in Mexico, and a northward migration back into the southern US.
-This cycle of the a first generation of monarchs, followed by three to four summer generations, and a final fall migrating/overwintering generation together makes up the annual life cycle of the monarch species.
-Monarchs have evolved to live this way, with special adaptations that allow them to survive seasonal changes to their habitats.
-Nectaring plants, milkweed, water, and the oyamel fir forests in Mexico are all crucial to allowing this annual life cycle continue.
-Throughout each year, in whatever country they find themselves, monarchs compete with human needs for land and resources.
-Efforts to provide for monarchs are coupled with addressing the needs of human residents, particularly in the constrained overwintering area.
-It can be done, and MBF works to that end.
+The first generation of monarchs, followed by three to four summer generations, and a final fall migrating/overwintering generation together comprise the annual life cycle of the monarch species.
+Monarch butterflies have evolved to live this way, with special adaptations that allow them to survive seasonal changes to their habitats.
+Nectar plants, milkweed, water, and the oyamel fir forests in Mexico are all crucial to continue this annual life cycle.
+Monarchs compete with human needs for land and resources wherever they are.
+Efforts to provide suitable habitat for monarchs are linked to supporting the needs of the local residents who have shared the same region with the butterflies for many generations. supporting the monarch life cycle is difficult, but it can be done, and MBF works to meet this challenge.

-Much more information about monarch biology and conservation can be found in the North American Monarch Conservation Plan (link).
+Much more information about monarch biology and conservation can be found in the 2016 Monarch Conservation Implementation Plan.